AI - Artificial Intelligence or Automated Imbecility?

 According to Steiner, it was this feature that led Descartes to formulate his famous "cogito, ergo sum":

 Based upon the self-reflectivity and self-sustainability of thinking, I have formulated as self-determination another one of its unique features: the fact that we may decide what our next thinking is going to be, and in fact exercise it.
 Everyone must come to this conclusion by her own experience: it is not possible to prove it, because nobody can know what another person is thinking.
 For this, I propose the following thinking experiment.
 Sit in a quiet place, and close your eyes.
 Try to produce an inner calm, that is, without being attracted to external sensory perceptions, ignoring urgent problems and immersing inwardly in yourself.
 There is a special kind of feeling related to this inner state of calm.
 Once feeling this inner calm, imagine a display in which red numbers can be "seen".
-Now imagine the number 100 displayed there, then 99, 98, etc. down to 0.
-The exercise consists of concentrating on imagining these numbers and avoiding any other thought.
+Now imagine the number 100 displayed there, then inwardly say "hundred", then 99 saying "ninety-nine", 98, etc. down to 0.
+The exercise consists of concentrating on imagining and "saying" these numbers, and avoiding any other inner image or sound.
 A counter-example could be to imagine the numbers down to 97, and suddenly remembering that in 1997 something very important happened to your life: you changed your job.
 Then you could think how awful you felt in your previous job, and how satisfying your present job is: your salary has increased, so you decided to buy your present house, where you had plenty of space to install your home study with a couple of nice paintings, etc. One sees that the initial objective, concentrating only on those numbers, has disappeared.
 The nice feature of this exercise is that one may repeat it with some frequency and notice how one's mental concentration improves, and with it the ability to control one's thoughts.

 Abstract machines are formal, mathematical, digital machines.
 All of them can be reduced to (or simulated by) a Turing machine (TM), a machine that can be in one of a finite number of different states.
 It uses an infinite tape divided into cells.
 Each cell may be blank or contain a symbol from a finite alphabet.
 The machine has a read/write head which scans the tape.
 The head reads the symbol at the tape cell under it; based upon this symbol and its present state, the machine writes with the head another (or the same) symbol on the cell under it.
 Then the machine moves the head (or the tape) to the right or to the left, and changes to another state.
 According to the so-called Church-Turing Thesis, any effective procedure - including the calculation of all mathematical functions - may be executed via a Turing machine.
-Any real computer may be simulated by a TM, that is, a TM may be programmed to accept a program in the computer's machine language, some input data, and produce exactly the same output that computer would generate for that data.
+Any real computer may be simulated by a TM, that is, a TM may be programmed to accept a program in the computer's machine language and some input data, and produce exactly the same output that the computer would generate for that data.
 Furthermore, a TM can simulate any other TM; this is the reason it is called a "universal machine".

 Obviously a TM, and any other digital machine, be it abstract or concrete, follows its program, that is, it is not self-determined.
 One could object that, when we mentally perform the number display exercise, we are also following a program.
 The answer to this question is that it is not possible to say that there is a program stored in the brain - we do not even know how we "store" a number such as 2 -, and, most important of all, we do not feel like we are following a pre-determined program.
 Our sensation is that we have decided to perform the mental concentration exercise, and that at each moment we decide to stick to it, determining our next thought.
 There is nothing that forces us to follow the pattern of the exercise, because there is absolutely no need to perform it.